PennyLaneAI/pennylane-sf/doc/devices/gbs.rst

 	Only used when ``analytic=False``, otherwise probabilities are exact.

 ``use_cache``
-    Indicates whether to use samples from previous evaluations to speed up calculation of the probability distribution.
+    Indicates whether to use samples from previous evaluations to speed up the calculation of the probability distribution.
 Only used when ``analytic=False``.

 ``samples``